PeterQ93/hangman/README.md

 ### **User Stories**

-- As a user, I would like to know how to play the game
+- As a user, I would like to know how to play the game.
-- As a user, I would like to know the answer at the end of the game if i get it incorrect.
+- As a user, I want to be able to select a difficulty which changes the amount of tries i start with.
 - As a user, I would like to know how many letters there are in the word i have to guess.
 - As a user, I would like to play the game as many times as i want.
-- As a user, I want to be able to select a difficulty which changes the amount of tries i start with.
 - As a user, I want to be able to see how many tries i have left.
+- As a user, I would like to know the answer at the end of the game if i get it incorrect.
 - As a user, when i already submit a letter i have already put in, I do not want to lose a try.
 - As a user, I want to be able to replay the game once I've finished.
 - As a user, I want to be able to see a visual representation of the hangman.